flamedfury/flamedfury.com/src/recordshelf/vinyl/benny-the-butcher-the-plugs-i-met.md

 albumart: https://i.discogs.com/pCqepRjrJAXOfNeI8bMhCyLsQrsD863hhR_OsRTqwFc/rs:fit/g:sm/q:90/h:600/w:595/czM6Ly9kaXNjb2dz/LWRhdGFiYXNlLWlt/YWdlcy9SLTE0MjA2/NjU3LTE2MzkzOTg3/ODYtMzgyMS5qcGVn.jpeg
 ---

+Standard black record, numbered 404 / 1500.
 Album released July 2019 while I was traveling Europe.
 The vinyl pre-sale for went on De Rap Winkel website while I was at the Glastonbury music festival 2019, sitting up by the Glastonbury sign looking over the festival.
-Was great that I was in the correct time zone when a Griselda project went up for sale and I was able to secure one of the 1500 black pressings.
+Was great that I was in the correct time zone when a Griselda project went up for sale.